spencersmith24/cw2-git-advanced/README.md

 ---

 ## Stashing
+> Note: anytime `[stash]` is written in brackets, it means that that argument is optional, and if not included, will default to the most recent stash.
+If you only have one stash, that's what it'll default to.
 ### Saving changes to be used later
 Update _scratch.txt_ with any new content.
 To save these changes for later without committing them, stash all uncommitted changes and give the stash a good description by using `git stash save <description>`.
 Use `git stash list` to make sure the stash was saved, and verify that _scratch.txt_ has been restored in your working tree.

 ### Viewing the changes made in stashes
-Use `git stash show` to show your most recently-stashed changes.
-This isn't super helpful, except telling you how many lines were added to what files—to see a more in-depth diff, use `git stash show -p`.
+Use `git stash show [stash]` to show your most recently-stashed changes.
+This isn't super helpful, except telling you how many lines were added to what files—to see a more in-depth diff, use `git stash show -p [stash]`.
 You should see whatever changes you made in the stash that you made.

 ### Bringing stashes back
 Use `git switch second` to switch to the branch you created earlier.
-To apply the changes from the stash you made onto this branch, so they don't affect the master branch, use `git stash pop`.
-Use `git stash list` to notice that the stash has been deleted as a result, and `git status` to verify that changes have been made to your working tree.
+To apply the changes from the stash you made onto this branch, so they don't affect the master branch, use `git stash apply [stash]`.
+Use `git stash list` to notice that the stash is still in your stash list due to the use of `apply` as opposed to `pop`, and `git status` to verify that changes have been made to your working tree.

+### Deleting stashes
+Say we no longer need a stash—use `git stash drop [stash]` to delete it, and `git stash list` to verify that it's no longer there.
+The last two steps could have been done in one command with `git stash pop [stash]`, applying and then deleting.